zeinaymanabdelaziz/smog-level-prediction/README.md

 🚗 Smog Level Prediction Application

 A machine learning web app to predict vehicle smog levels and raise environmental awareness.
-Developed as part of an Introduction to AI course.
+<br>Developed as part of an Introduction to AI course.

 📌 Project Overview

 This application uses a Decision Tree Classifier to predict smog levels based on vehicle data.